What is a Title I Schoolwide Program?

 Below are a set of documents that are helpful to those schools that currently operate a Title I schoolwide program and those seeking to better understand this program:

-- Checklist of Title I Schoolwide Programs - pdf
+- US Department of Education Title I Schoolwide PowerPoint (pdf)

 For Additional Information Contact: